jdhitsolutions/PSWorkItem/docs/New-PSWorkItem.md

 ```

 ### -Description

-Add a comment or task description
+Add a comment or task description.

 ```yaml
 Type: String